Cool, Calm, Clear: The Traditional Chinese Medicine Approach to Acne

 • Organ System it affects: Liver, Gallbladder, Heart, Small Intestine

-Chinese Medicine helps improve this kind of acne by:
+Chinese Medicine treats this type of acne by:

 • Clearing heat in the Liver blood